Niagara Parks School of Horticulture: Admissions and Programs

-Admissions to the school requires applicants with prior horticulture experience plus Ontario Secondary School Diploma (or equivalent).
-The school is looking for students of all age.
-And often accepts older students who are looking to go back to school or begin a new career path.
-As of 2024 the school accept an average of fifteen students per year.
-Two academic semesters run on a ten-week rotation, starting Labor day.
-Followed by a practical based summer semester.
-This program is year round.
-When students aren't in academic classes they can be found outside, maintaining the grounds of the 99 acres, Botanical Garden.
+Admissions to the school require applicants with prior horticulture experience plus an Ontario Secondary School Diploma (or equivalent).
+The school is looking for students of all ages.
+As of 2024, the school accepts an average of fifteen students per year.
+Two academic semesters run on a ten-week rotation, starting Labour Day.
+Followed by a practical-based summer semester.
+This program is year-round.
+When students aren't in academic classes, they can be found outside, maintaining the grounds of the 99-acre Botanical Gardens.

-The final semester of third year is a 10 week (minimum) internship.
+The final semester of the third year is a 10-week (minimum) internship.
 Students find placements all over the world.

-Graduate receives a diploma in Professional Horticulture upon completion of required courses and practical application over 3 years.
+Graduates receive a diploma in Professional Horticulture upon completion of required courses and practical application over 3 years.

+The Niagara Parks School of Horticulture offers an apprenticeship program that meets the requirements to become a Red Seal Horticulture Technician.
+The program offers a standard of 6120 hours of work and school experience throughout the 3 years.
+After receiving their diploma, graduates have the opportunity to complete the certification exam to qualify for a Red Seal certification in Landscape Horticulture.

 Campus

+School of Horticulture student trimming the carpet bedding in the Rose Garden.

-Training for students are conducted at the Niagara Parks Botanical Gardens, Butterfly Conservatory and The Niagara Parks Greenhouses.
+Training for students is conducted at the Niagara Parks Botanical Gardens, Butterfly Conservatory and The Niagara Parks Greenhouses.
 All students have the opportunity to live in the residence, located on the botanical gardens grounds.

 The School of Horticulture students are responsible for maintaining the Niagara Botanical Gardens on a year-round basis.
-Regular garden maintenance continues into the fall semester of the academic season and winter tree pruning, greenhouse work, and more are completed through the winter semester of the academic season.
+Regular garden maintenance continues into the fall semester of the academic season, and winter tree pruning, greenhouse work, and more are completed through the winter semester of the academic season.